 We live with a framework about how the world works, our purpose and place, and what is right and wrong.
 We may not be conscious of that framework, or our philosophy of life, but it guides our actions all the same.
 We benefit as individuals and as a society from a examining the principles guiding our thoughts and actions.
 More importantly is gaining the wisdom and experience necessary to act in accordance with our principle.

 This part of my website contains my thoughts on this important topic.
 It focuses broadly on the topic of how to live with an emphasis on ethics and moral philosophy.
-Perhaps my efforts to develop a philosophy of living and to act accordingly will interest or help others.
+Perhaps my efforts to refine my principles for living and to act accordingly will interest or help others.

 Here are links to my essays on philosophy topics: